All About The Process Of Job Interview

 You should know your CV like the back of your hand.
 After all, it is you on paper.
 They may ask anything and everything from it.
 You have to convince the interviewer that you can do the job you’ve applied for.
 Talk about your previous positions and about what kind of work you’ve done fore.
 Print your CV and take a copy with you even though you’ve already emailed them one.
 This process of job interview will make you look prepared.
 Think of this as an elaboration of your résumé.
 You get to elaborate on the carefully framed bullet points and boast a little about your achievements.

-Small talk is good: job interview practice
+Small talk is good

 When you first enter, greet your job interview with a firm handshake and a smile.
-You can start off with polite and formal job interviews conversation.
-Talk about a few recent events and the climate change.
+You can start off with a polite and formal job interview conversation.
+Talk about a few recent events and climate change.
 Don’t go overboard with the small talk though.
 Try to connect with the interviewer on a personal level.
 This will put both of you at ease.
 Maybe he or she stays in the same area you used to stay in as a kid, or maybe the interviewer attended the same school as you did.
 These will make you more likable.
 Try to introduce humor to dissipate some of the tension.
 ‘How are you?’
 You can reply by saying ‘Goal oriented, thank you’.

 Don’t enter an entirely different zone and get way too comfortable with the interviewer.
-Time is precious, for the both of you.
+Time is precious, for both of you.
 Ask a job-related question if you think the conversation isn’t going anywhere, to bring it back on track.
 Your interviewer will also appreciate this, and the conversation will head where it is supposed to be headed.

 Watch your body language.
 Don’t slouch or crack your knuckles in front of the interviewer.
 Avoid crossing your arms, as this makes you appear defensive.
 Stop fiddling with your pen.
 This will make your interviewer uncomfortable and they can see how restless you are.
 Take a deep breath to calm yourself.
 Drink some water beforehand to calm your nerves.
 Always maintain eye contact (not in a creepy way).
 Forget you have a phone.
-Switch it off if you can’t stop looking at its process of job interview.
+Switch it off if you can’t stop looking at its process of the job interview.